wwu-mmll/photonai_graph/documentation/docs/dynamic_utils.md

 ## CofluctTransform

 Cofluctuation transformer, that takes a timeseries of node signals and calculates the cofluctuation between nodes for a selected quantile.
 Returns an adjacency matrix.
 Can also return edge time series.
+Uses cofluct function.

 | Parameter | type | Description |
 | -----     | ----- | ----- |